 IM represents the dynamic load allowance to amplify the force effects of statically applied vehicles to represent moving vehicles, traditionally called impact.
-Note that the dynamic load allowance (IM) of 0.33 is applicable only to the design trucks and the design tandems, but not to the uniformly distributed lane load.
+Note that the dynamic load allowances (IM) specified in Article 3.6.2.1 is applicable only to the design trucks, the design tandems, and the fatigue truck load, excluding centrifugal and braking forces.
+The dynamic load allowance should not be applied to the uniformly distributed lane load.